gtv1k/GitGud/README.md

 ---
 ### Features
-Feature branches are used for new features (who would've guessed) and bug fixes. <br>
+Feature branches are used for working on new features (duh) and bug fixes. <br>
 You should basically never work on the `develop` branch directly, split off into a feature branch first, break shit and once it's stable and you've tested it you can **finish** the feature.

 When **finishing** a feature branch, GitKraken will merge the feature branch into `develop`, and delete the feature branch from the local repository.